GeoWebCache/geowebcache/documentation/en/user/source/rest/jobs.rst

 Operations
 ----------

 The following is a list of valid entry points for the Job REST API.
+Each entry point lists the possible HTTP responses for each method (GET, POST, PUT, DELETE).
+Though not listed, a 500 Server Error is also possible from any of the following if GeoWebCache experiences an unexpected error.

 /jobs
 ^^^^^